dan-leo/masters/thesis/v3/masters3.md

 # Literature Study

+There are over 30 IoT platforms available and the number continues to rise.
+Only a few are capable of device control and real-time analysis.
+It is seen as the "backbone" in a centralized system [@Hejazi2018a].

+Theoretically it is possible to extend terrestrial NB-IoT coverage to world-wide using a constellation of LEO satellites [@Cluzel2018a].

+An Early Data Transmission (EDT) mechanism during the random access procedure will improve the device battery life by 3 years and reduces the message latency by up to 3 seconds especially in challenging radio conditions.
+The values at 164 dB are simulated [@Hoglund2018a].
+The Back-off mechanism will increase capacity by 3-6% according to simulations [@Zhao2017].

+There are great cellular-IoT possibilities when dropping 3GPP standards and redesigning the protocol from scratch such that there's up to 260% improvement over NB-IoT and other cellular standards.
+It's a connectionless protocol that can serve millions with only 10 MHz of bandwidth.
+When using the control plane data transmission scheme, NB-IoT is able to offer system capacities relatively close to the 5G protocol proposal [@Tavares2017a].

+NB-IoT supports mobility only with cell-reselection in idle state.
+Test-bed results provide cell-reselection optimization [@Moon2018a].

+ [@].

+ [@].

+ [@].

+ [@].

 > Background on how these technologies work.
 Basestation side?
 What do I know?
 Put into words, questions..